BlogThings To Do

 Kan nqas shwiya?Can you reduce it a bit?

-ChokranThank you — with respect
+ChokranThank you

 What to Avoid

-Eight Common Traps
+Eight Common Traps Top

 • 03Sealed saffron.
 Never buy sealed containers.
 Always open the jar and smell it first.
 No strong aroma means you are buying safflower or dyed grass at saffron prices.

 • 05Machine-made carpets sold as handwoven.
-Synthetic fibre presented as wool, uniform patterns as tribal work.
+Synthetic fibre presented as wool, uniform patterns described as tribal work.
 The lighter test takes five seconds and eliminates every counterfeit.

 • 06Unmarked jewelry.
 Silver without hallmarks is not certified silver.
 No marks plus a magnetic response equals a polite exit.